ShishirShekhar/number_conversion/README.md

 ## 📃 Intro
-This is a number conversion app, which convert one number system to another
+🎯 Goal: This is a number conversion app, which convert one number system to another

 ## ‼ Dependencies